Readers, what are your favorite apps for parents?

 Kate and I were talking recently about how we keep track of kid-related paperwork and information, and I mentioned I was using Evernote for a lot of stuff.
 I really love it for my mom-related research, so I thought I’d write something up.
 A couple of years ago over at Corporette, we shared the busy woman’s … Read More about Evernote Tips for Moms

 Do you use smartwatch apps for parents?
 A few examples are Cloud Baby Monitor (iTunes), Feed Baby (iTunes and Google Play), and Baby Tracker (iTunes).
 We’ve previously discussed meal-planning app for working moms and apps that help working moms stay connected to school or daycare — but not specifically smartwatch apps for parents.
 A couple of years ago, The New … Read More about The Best Smartwatch Apps for Parents

-What are your best tips for preserving kids’ artwork, ladies — whether it’s storing it nicely to displaying it to keeping a digital copy?
-It’s never too early to start weighing tips for preserving kids’ artwork—or you may find yourself still dealing with it when your kids have their own kids.
-When my parents were … Read More about Tips for Preserving Kids’ Artwork (Without Keeping Everything)
+What are your best tips for preserving kids’ artwork, readers — from storing it in an organized way to displaying it in your home to keeping digital copies?
+It’s never too early to start weighing methods of preserving kids’ artwork—or you may find yourself still dealing with it when your kids have their own kids. … Read More about Tips for Preserving Kids’ Artwork (Without Keeping Everything)

 2018 Update: We still stand by this review of Philips Hue Lights for nursery rooms (and general discussion of how to use smart lights for your nursery) — but you may want to check out some of our more recent stories about bedtime, including our recent post on how to get your kids to sleep. … Read More about Make My Life Easier Thursday: Philips Hue Lights